datadryad/dryad-app/app/views/layouts/_best_practices.html.md

 </ul>

 <p>
-  Ready to get started? <a href="/stash/sessions/choose_login">Log in</a> and go to the "My Datasets" to begin your data submission now!
+  Ready to get started? <a href="/stash/sessions/choose_login">Log in</a> and go to the "My datasets" to begin your data submission now!
 </p>